orel33/vscode/README.md

 sudo gdebi /tmp/vscode.deb
 ```

-Run VS Code in your *working directory* as follow:
+Run VSC in your *working directory* as follow:

 ```bash
 code .